sebinside/PremiereRemote/readme.md

 $ curl "http://localhost:8081/lockVideoLayer?layerNumber=3"
 ```

-Of course, you can also embed this line of code in a AHK-script or even remote control your Premiere instace.
+Of course, you can also embed this line of code in a AHK-script or even remote control your Premiere instance from another computer.
 Sounds interesting?
 Let's get started!

-**⚠️ The following documentation is partly outdated and will be updated soon™️ ⚠️**

 ## Getting started

-This short guide will show how to install and use the AHK2PremiereCEP-Framework.
+This short guide will show how to install and use the **PremiereRemote** framework.

+0. Preconditions: Please make sure that your Adobe Premiere Pro version matches the version shown in the README file.
+Other versions might work but could break things.

 1. Start by cloning or downloading this repository.
-There is a [ready-to-use-version](https://github.com/sebinside/AHK2PremiereCEP/releases) available.
+There is a [ready-to-use-version](https://github.com/sebinside/PremiereRemote/releases) available.

-	Please note: This project uses npm to manage dependencies like the `express` web server.
-Don't forget to run `npm install` on the console inside the `client` folder.
-For more information, head over to https://nodejs.org/

-2. Follow [this documentation](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/Documentation/CEP%208.0%20HTML%20Extension%20Cookbook.md) to install the extension.
+2. Follow [this documentation](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_11.x/Documentation/CEP%2011.1%20HTML%20Extension%20Cookbook.md) to install the extension.
 Basicaly, you have to:

-     1. Use `regedit` to allow the execution of unsigned Adobe Premiere extensions.
+     1. Use `regedit` to allow the execution of unsigned Adobe Premiere extensions as described [here](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_11.x/Documentation/CEP%2011.1%20HTML%20Extension%20Cookbook.md#debugging-unsigned-extensions).
-     2. Copy the downloaded code inside of an extension folder, described [here](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/Documentation/CEP%208.0%20HTML%20Extension%20Cookbook.md#extension-folders).
-E.g. `C:\Program Files (x86)\Common Files\Adobe\CEP\extensions\AHK2PremiereCEP`.
+     2. Copy the downloaded code inside of an extension folder, described [here](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_11.x/Documentation/CEP%2011.1%20HTML%20Extension%20Cookbook.md#extension-folders), e.g., `C:\Users\<USERNAME>\AppData\Roaming\Adobe\CEP\extensions\PremiereRemote`.

+3.

-     3. (Re) start Premiere.
+4. (Re) start Adobe Premiere Pro.

 3. Now, you should see the Framework under `Window` -> `Extensions`.
 If there is no entry, you might recheck the documentation and compare your premiere version / setup with the `manifest.xml`- file, located inside the `CSXS`- folder.

 4. Double click the extension window.
 This should open the plugins `host`- folder with a file named `index.jsx` in it.
 Here, you can define your own CEP functions.
 Please stick to the format already used to ensure correct parsing and server setup from the framework-side.
 You have to reopen the extension to load any changes.
 A semi-minimal index.jsx-file looks like this: